 Are you a big fan of biking?
 Put an old fashioned one to good use!
 Bikes can be used in ways you never imagined; just look at this sink stand!
-This requires some good DIY skills, and you will need some tools for this, like a drill, brackets and possibly a screwdriver, as well as some planks to serve as the stand, and possibly some plumbing tools.
+This requires some good DIY skills.
+You will need some tools for this, like a drill, brackets and possibly a screwdriver, as well as some planks to serve as the stand.
+Oh, and possibly some plumbing tools.
 But the results are worth it!

 6. Pretty Hair Pins

 This is one of the easiest recycled DIY decor ideas – but the decor here is more for your hair than your home!
-I couldn’t resist including this one, though, because it’s so useful, and it’s easy for kids to do, too.
-Just turn broken jewellery into chic hair pins by adding beads, jewels, bows or bobbles to hair pins with a glue gun.
+I couldn’t resist including this one, though, because it’s so useful.
+It’s easy for kids to do, too.
+Just turn broken jewellery into chic hair pins by adding beads, jewels, bows or bobbles to hairpins with a glue gun.
 That’s it!
-It takes only as long as the glue does to dry, and you’ve instantly got some hair accessories that look like they cost a lot more than they did.
+It takes only as long as the glue does to dry, and you’ve instantly got some hair accessories that look like they cost a lot more than they actually did.

 7. Slogan Tee Pillows